|Date of Birth||17.12.1983|

 Suddenly, when the 2017 driver market had seemed settled, the reigning world champion was available – and in demand.
 He tested Toyota’s Yaris and the Ford Fiesta before deciding to join M-Sport Ford.

 It proved a great decision and further titles followed in 2017 and 2018, before a switch to Citroën Racing for 2019.
-His winning run came to an end at the French squad and Ogier joined Toyota Gazoo Racing for what is his final season in the WRC.
+His winning run came to an end at the French squad, but Ogier joined Toyota Gazoo Racing and snatched a seventh world crown at the 2020 season finale.